nikolaiwest/pyscrew/docs/scenarios/s02_surface-friction.md

 The dataset consists of three primary components:

-1. `/json` directory: Contains [NUMBER_OF_SAMPLES] individual JSON files of unprocessed screw driving operations, each recording the complete measurement data of a single screwing process.
+1. `/json` directory: Contains 12,500 individual JSON files of unprocessed screw driving operations, each recording the complete measurement data of a single screwing process.
 2. `labels.csv`: A metadata file that collects key information from each operation (e.g. for classification).
 More Details are displayed in the table below.
 3. `README.md`: This readme-file providing stand-alone context for the dataset.